 “I’m beginning to wonder about the effect of sugar on heart disease.
-Dr. Oz claims there are new studies being done on sugar raising triglycerides and high blood pressure.
+I’ve heard about new studies being done on sugar raising triglycerides and high blood pressure.
 If this is the case, I am truly in trouble!”

 I can hardly believe I haven’t addressed this topic here yet (out of 328 previous Heart Sisters posts written so far) but this woman’s comment got me thinking about sugar.
 Not that I need much prompting to think about sugar.
 I’m a recovering choc-a-holic who, many years ago, once ate half a box of Turtles just to get them out of the house.
 (Anybody else out there relate to this kind of choco-fueled craziness?)

 I thought so.
 A landmark report in the journal Circulation called Sugar and Cardiovascular Disease reminds us that well over half of North Americans consume a tooth-rotting, belly-busting 40+ teaspoons of sugar per day.